luxonis/depthai-python/docs/source/references/python.rst

   .. function:: getAssetManager() -> AssetManager

-    Returns :class:`AssetManager` instance assigned to the current pipeline
+    Returns :class:`AssetManager` instance assigned to the current pipeline.
+Note that it's not populated with nodes' assets - to get a populated instance, use :func:`getAllAssets`

   .. function:: getGlobalProperties() -> GlobalProperties